magiclab/ofxNI2/README.md

 This is an OpenFrameworks addon for using the Kinect V1 (macos so far) and V2 with OpenNI.
 Support for the Kinect V2 on Linux/Windows/Mac using the OpenNI driver from Libfreenect2 (https://github.com/OpenKinect/libfreenect2/).

 Generally the point of this would be to use the NiTE skeleton tracking library.
 NiTE is no longer publicly available, but the binaries are included in this addon.
-If you just need to get the Kinect's depth texture, you're probably better off using my other addon which doesn't require OpenNI, https://github.com/pierrep/ofxLibFreenect2
+If you just need to get the Kinect's depth texture, you're probably better off using the regular ofxKinect (included in OF download) or [ofxKinectV2](https://github.com/ofTheo/ofxKinectV2) addons.

 The included libfreenect2-openni driver is using the OpenCL back-end.
 Compile your own version if you need Cuda or any one of the other Libfreenect2 back-ends.